The-Purple-Warehouse/the-purple-standard/properties/abilities/spotlight-2024.md

 The spotlight-2024 ability represents whether the robot can pick up game pieces from the ground.

 ## Values
-This property stores a boolean (true/false) value depending on whether or not the robot was spotlit (High Note scored on their microphone by human player) during the final 20 seconds of the match.
+This property stores a boolean (true/false) value depending on whether or not the robot was spotlit (high note scored on their microphone by any human player) during the final 20 seconds of the match.
 - true - the robot was spotlit
 - false - the robot was not spotlit